Are you ready for GDPR?

 Why can’t I ignore GDPR?

-According to EU law, ignoring GDPR can result in heavy fines of up to €20 million or 4% of annual revenue if a data breach occurs.
+According to EU law, playing games with user data and ignoring GDPR can result in heavy fines of up to €20 million or 4% of annual revenue if a data breach occurs.
 A survey by Vanson Bourne shows that for 17% of companies, this would mean the end of their business.
 This percentage is even higher for small businesses (54%).But despite the danger, only 6% of companies in the UK have made GDPR compliance a priority.

 The situation is a bit different in other EU countries.
 According to the survey, 30% of French companies and 25% of companies in the Benelux countries treat GDPR seriously.
 The UK is probably the country least prepared for the GDPR.